 "Valley of Gold"

 After phylloxera struck Galicia in the 19th century, the Palomino and Alicante Bouschet grapes were planted following the vineyard devastation, producing fresh, light but un-remarkable wines.
-Thankfully, in the 1970s local growers began experimenting with the almost forgotten native Godello variety, on which the region’s fame is now largely based.
-Although red wines are also produced here – from the remaining plantings of Alicante Bouschet and Grenache – modern production of white wines from Godello generate the real interest in the outside world.
-The volumes released, however, are minuscule and most growers make only a few hundred cases of wine a year from a few hectares of vines.
+Thankfully, in the 1970s, local growers began experimenting with the almost forgotten native Godello variety, on which the region’s fame is now largely based.
+Although red wines are also produced here – from the remaining plantings of Alicante Bouschet and Grenache – modern production of white wines from Godello generates real interest in the outside world.
+The volumes released, however, are minuscule, and most growers make only a few hundred cases of wine a year from a few hectares of vines.
 There are currently about 1,400 hectares under vine, tended to by 43 different producers.

-Like the wines, the landscape and terroir of Valdeorras are exceptional: vineyards line the slopes along the banks of the river Sil, on well-drained, alluvial soils.
-The beautiful expanse of the region is unlike any other in Spain, lush green pastures are punctuated by gently rolling hills, although this comes at the price of extremely high average rainfall!
+Like the wines, the landscape and terroir of Valdeorras are exceptional: vineyards line the slopes along the banks of the river Sil on well-drained, alluvial soils.
+The beautiful expanse of the region is unlike any other in Spain; lush green pastures are punctuated by gently rolling hills, although this comes at the price of extremely high average rainfall!
 The climate is typical of northern Spain: Atlantic influenced, moderated by the Sil valley micro-climate.
 Crucially, this valley region typically enjoys higher average temperatures and less rain during the relatively short Galician summer, ensuring that Godello is usually fully ripened by the harvest.

 The resulting wine is stunning.
 Expect a complex, age-worthy white unlike nothing else in north-eastern Spain.
-Indeed, unlike the equally popular Albariño, which should generally be consumed soon after release, Godello’s Chardonnay like structure means that it responds well to barrel aging and short-term cellaring.
-At its best, the grape offers powerful spicy and green fruit aromas, soft tropical fruit and keen acidity.
-So in other words, an ideal wine to pair with the abundance of shellfish, freshwater and Atlantic fish that forms the standard Galician diet!
+Indeed, unlike the equally popular Albariño, which should generally be consumed soon after release, Godello’s Chardonnay-like structure means that it responds well to barrel aging and short-term cellaring.
+At its best, the grape offers powerful spicy and green fruit aromas, soft tropical fruit, and keen acidity.
+So, in other words, an ideal wine to pair with the abundance of shellfish, freshwater, and Atlantic fish that forms the standard Galician diet!